 The PDCA cycle has been used to maintain or improve the process control directives.
-When used to maintenance, PDCA aims to comply with standard operating procedures, i.e., the process is repeated and the goal is a range of acceptable values.
-When used for improvement, the process is not repeatable and the work carried out with a PDCA cycle aims at meeting a specific goal.
-In this case, the goal establishes a new control level for the organization [Jarvinen et al. 1998b].
+When used for maintenance, it aims at complying with standard operating procedures, i.e., the process is repeated and the goal is a range of acceptable values.
+When used for improvement, the process is not repeatable and the work carried out with a cycle aims at meeting a specific goal.
+In this case, the goal establishes a new control level for the organization (Jarvinen et al., 1998b).

 The fact that a PDCA cycle is a management tool do not imply that it is used just by managers.
-All roles of an organization (directors, managers, technicians and operators) use the PDCA cycle as previously presented.
-However, technicians and operators are concerned about keeping the standard operating procedure; hence, they apply the PDCA cycle aiming maintenance.
+All roles of an organization (directors, managers, technicians and operators) use this cycle as previously presented.
+However, technicians and operators are concerned about keeping the standard operating procedure; hence, they apply the cycle aiming at maintenance.
+On the other hand, directors and managers are concerned about establishing a new control level; hence, they apply the cycle aiming at improvement (Jarvinen et al., 1998b).

-On the other hand, directors and managers are concerned about establishing a new control level; hence, they apply the PDCA cycle aiming improvement [Jarvinen et al. 1998b].
-We propose the use of PDCA stages as a way of teaching students about concepts related to software engineering and evaluating their learning.
-As mentioned, we named this adaptation 1-PDCA, where I stands for learning.
+We propose the use of PDCA stages as a way of teaching students about concepts related to software engineering and of evaluating their learning.
+As mentioned, we named this adaptation 1-PDCA, where 1 stands for learning.
+While the focus of the original PDCA usually relates to verifying and improving the quality of a given process, the 1-PDCA focus on establishing a teaching methodology that is able to spread competences and evaluate their learning uniformly.

-While the focus of the original PDCA usually relates to verifying and improving the quality of a given process, the l-PDCA focus on establishing a teaching methodology that is able to spread knowledge and evaluate learning uniformly.
-Figure 2 illustrates the four stages of an l-PDCA cycle.
+Figure 2 illustrates the four stages of an I-PDCA cycle.
 The end of a cycle (an iteration) means that the teaching of some predefined knowledge units is done and a set of artifacts related to those units were delivered.
 The next sections explore the stages in details.